Design of a Reconfigurable Intelligent Surface-Assisted FM-DCSK-SWIPT Scheme with Non-linear Energy Harvesting Model: Introduction

 As a prestigious non-coherent technique, chaos-based communication is a key solution to meet the above demands~\cite{7478568,7442517}.
 This technique uses wide-band and non-periodic chaotic signals to enhance the transmission reliability and security.
 In the past two decades, a myriad of chaos-based communication techniques such as chaos shift keying (CSK)~\cite{246164} and differential chaos shift keying (DCSK)~\cite{G1996Differential} have been intensively investigated.
 In particular, the DCSK schemes have become the most studied scheme due to their low hardware complexity as well as excellent anti-multipath fading and anti-jamming properties.

 Recently, many variants of the DCSK scheme have been proposed to further optimize the performance.
 In~\cite{899922}, a frequency-modulated (FM) DCSK scheme has been designed to solve the problem of energy non-conservation in conventional DCSK scheme.
 The FM-DCSK scheme has been incorporated into ultra-wideband (UWB) communications~\cite{5754623,8606201}.
-To achieve higher data rate and energy efficiency, a variety of index modulation schemes have been devised and intelligently integrated with DCSK schemes, such as code-index-modulation~\cite{8290668,8076872,8320808}, carrier-index-modulation~\cite{7590017,8478200,9260203}, and multidimensional-index-modulation~\cite{9277910,9761198,9761226}.
+To achieve higher data rate and energy efficiency, a variety of index modulation schemes have been devised and intelligently integrated with DCSK schemes, such as code-index-modulation~\cite{8290668,8076872,8320808}, carrier-index-modulation~\cite{8478200,9260203}, and multidimensional-index-modulation~\cite{IM-171938,9761198,9761226}.
 An $M$-ary DCSK scheme has been proposed to realize higher data rate transmissions~\cite{7109922}.
 On this basis, an adaptive multiresolution $M$-ary DCSK scheme has been conceived, which can satisfy more flexible bit error rate (BER) and higher spectrum efficiency~\cite{7579619}.
 To improve the reliability, some DCSK schemes based on multi-input and multi-output (MIMO) techniques have been developed.
 In~\cite{6482240}, an analog space-time-block-code (STBC) DCSK scheme not requiring channel state information (CSI) has been conceived.
 This scheme constructs a space-time block pattern of the transmitted signal to avoid channel estimation.
 In~\cite{9758714}, a DCSK scheme with transmit diversity has been conceived, which achieves full diversity by optimizing the space-time block pattern.
 Although large-scale antenna array deployment can improve the reliability of wireless communication networks, multiple radio frequency (RF) links lead to higher energy consumption and hardware cost.
+Moreover, some powerful error-correction codes have been incorporated into DCSK systems to further improve the robustness against fading and noise~\cite{10014659}.

 For the sake of reducing energy consumption, low-power devices have been applied in many wireless networks, especially wireless sensor networks (WSNs)~\cite{8064227} and wireless personal area networks (WPANs)~\cite{953229}.
 These devices do not have external battery.
 To realize energy self-sufficiency, simultaneous wireless information and power transfer (SWIPT) technique has been conceived~\cite{6489506}.
 This technique can provide power to energy-limited devices when transmitting information, which reduces the energy consumption of network nodes and extends the operating time of devices.
 Owing to these advantages, SWIPT has been employed in various communication scenarios, such as multi-antennas scenarios~\cite{9720149}, cooperation communication scenarios~\cite{8421219}, and non-orthogonal multiple access (NOMA) scenarios~\cite{9761931}.